EU Financial Supervisory Structure

 - allowing risk assessments to be translated into action by the relevant authorities.

-The ESRB does not have any powers to impose measures on Member States or national authorities.
+The ESRB does not have any powers to impose measures on the UK or EU Member States.
 It can issue risk warnings and may recommend specific actions (which may, or may not, be made public).
 Those to whom the warnings are addressed may take action or may not, in which case their reasons must be explained.

 In its work, the ESRB closely cooperates with the Financial Stability Board and International Monetary Fund, which carry similar responsibilities at the international level.